ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ```
 ## Explain your code!

-Right now data is sent once every 7 seconds, but this resolution can be increased as long as it complies with the Adafruit max rate (60 queries per minute).
+Right now data is sent **once every 7 seconds**, but this resolution can be increased as long as it complies with the Adafruit max rate (60 queries per minute).

-It uses WiFi, as the ESP-32 has support for it.
+It uses **WiFi**, as the ESP-32 has support for it.
 MQTT could have been used to first relay the data to a Raspberry Pi running an MQTT server, but since no treatment of data is done locally, this was not used.

 I'm using the ESP-32 deep sleep functionality to not use as much power when idle.
 The device is connected to a net adapter in a wall socket and does not really need any further power consumption optimization - this was just done to eliminate wasteful use of energy.